learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 ## Introduction

 NASA wants to go to Mars!
 Before they build their rocket, NASA needs to track information about all of the planets in the Solar System.
-In this lab, you'll practice querying the database with various SELECT statements.
-This will include selecting different columns, and employ other SQL clauses like WHERE to return the data desired.
+In this lab, you'll practice querying the database with various `SELECT` statements.
+This will include selecting different columns and implementing other SQL clauses like `WHERE` to return the data desired.

 <img src="./images/planets.png" width="600">